Kim Kardashian Instagram Confirms Kylie Jenner, Khloe Kardashian, And Her Own Baby And Pregnancy News?

 Kylie Jenner Clues

-Bustle pointed out that Kylie has offered her own clues about having a baby sooner rather than later, making it not that improbable that Jenner has decided to begin having kids at age 20.
+Bustle pointed out that Kylie had offered her own clues about having a baby sooner rather than later, making it not that improbable that Jenner has decided to begin having kids at age 20.
 Kylie also has reportedly toned down her social media and stepped away from the spotlight, leaving big sister Kim to do the honors.

 Just as Kardashian has shared clues in the Keeping Up With The Kardashians promo, Khloe confessed during the season 9 finale of KUWTK that she had stopped taking birth control.
 But just like Jenner, it appears that she left it up to Kim to drop the biggest clue of all on Instagram.